Ankush1992/Ankush1992.github.io/_posts/2017-04-30-frequency-capping-redis.md

 `<date_stamp>` has format `yyyyMMdd` and `<month_stamp>` has format `yyyyMM`.
 So for example, if the date is 2nd August, which is the 8th month of the year, then `date_stamp` = `20170802` and `month_stamp` = `201708` .

 Here is the python code to get the daily and monthly count.
+I am using `redis-py` as the redis-client library.

 ```python
 USER_CAMPAIGN_IMPRESSION_COUNT_HASH_NAME = "user_impression_counts"